monsoonmaelstrom/book2/book2.md

 “Okay, okay.
 I’m all ears.”

-“Do try to be,” Davy says and I think I hear a touch of sarcasm in his words.
+“Do try to be,” Davy replies, and I think I hear a touch of sarcasm in his words.
 “So the shape of the key, you obviously took care of when you made it, and the magic reinforcing the ties between the locks and the key I was fairly sure I could replicate pretty easily.
 It was the last part which was the problem.

-“I’ve spent the last couple of weeks on that bit of the problem.
+“I’ve spent the last couple of weeks on that bit of it.
 I’ve been very, very slowly… convincing, I guess you could say, the key you made that it wasn’t made last year, but at the same time as the original.
 Convincing it—as much as you can convince a piece of metal, which is more than you might expect—that it was the *same*.”

 “Huh.
 Sounds painstaking.”